99Taxis/common-sqs/README.md

   def consume(message: MyCustomType) = ???

-  // Manually start the consumer when the class is initialized startConsumer()
+  // Starts the consumer when the class is initialized startConsumer()
 }
 ```